 Everyone has visited the famous spots in Goa, but apart from various beaches and casinos, Goa has so much more that people usually miss when exploring Goa, as the popular beaches steal all the glamour from the ones which are secluded.
 But that is where a different Goa and perhaps an enchanting Goa exists.

-Let’s talk about some of the places less people are aware of, which are still untouched and will give you a completely different feel when you visit.
+Let’s talk about some of the offbeat places fewer people are aware of, which are still untouched and will give you a completely different feel when you visit.
 The unexplored side of Goa!

-And at the end, after all the places you’ll reach the viewpoint of ghats, and this captivating site will surely free you of all the tiredness of the trip.
+And in the end, after all the places you’ll reach the viewpoint of ghats, and this captivating site will surely free you of all the tiredness of the trip.

 Querim (Keri) Beach